bluebirz/bluebirz.github.io/_drafts/ripgrep.md

   caption: <a href="https://unsplash.com/photos/stack-of-books-on-table-snNHKZ-mGfE">Unsplash / Wesley Tingey</a>
 ---

 Ripgrep is a command line tool with high capacity to work rapidly on file searching operations.
-I knew it from using Neovim and Neovim use Ripgrep in the background.

-If you want to read more about my Neovim setup, please follow the link below.
+There are claims that Ripgrep is faster than many grep tools.

+Below is the github repo of the producer.

-{% include bbz_custom/link_preview.html post='2024-09-23-switched-to-neovim' %}
+{% include bbz_custom/link_preview.html url='<https://github.com/BurntSushi/ripgrep>' %}

 ---

 ## How good it is?

+As far as I used it, I am satisfied with it.
+It provides result with concise and readable way.

 ---

 ## How to use?

-{% include bbz_custom/link_preview.html url='<https://github.com/BurntSushi/ripgrep>' %}